YanniHu1996/tips-and-notes/wal.md

-## What is wal?
+## What is the Wal?

 mechanism
 log structure

-## Why introduce to wal/ what problems that waldeals with
+## Why introduce the Wal/ What problems does the Wal deal with?

 ## What are core concepts

-## What is the structure of a wal log
+## What is the structure of a Wal log

 ## What dependent components?

-## What components that the wal depends on ?
+## What components that the Wal depends on?

+## What are features based on the Wal